tsili852/app-theme-engine/README.md

         public MyViewHolder(View itemView) {
             super(itemView);
-            // It's recommended you only apply the theme the first time the holder is created ATE.apply(itemView.getContext(), itemView);
+            // It's recommended you only apply the theme the first time the holder is created.
+            // Second parameter is optional key.
+            ATE.apply(itemView, null);
         }
     }
 }